 Sign up at almost any legal U.S. sportsbook and the first thing it does is hand you a "free bonus bet."
 It sounds like a giveaway, and it can be worth real money, but only if you know what a bonus bet actually is and where to spend it.
 Most new bettors burn theirs on a heavy favorite and leave more than half the value on the table.
 This guide walks through the four offers you'll see over and over, what each one is really worth, and how to squeeze the most cash out of every one.

 The OddsShopper channel broke down a handful of these welcome offers book by book: what you have to do to trigger each one and what lands back in your account.
 The video uses a state's betting launch for its examples, so the exact amounts and availability change over time and vary by state, but the offer structures it walks through are the same ones books still run today.
-It's a quick primer that pairs well with the strategy below.
+Watch it to see how the same welcome offer pays out differently book by book, and which qualifying-bet slip-ups quietly cost you the credit before it ever lands.

 A bonus bet (books also call it a "bet credit" or "free bet") is a stake the sportsbook fronts you to place a wager.
 The one rule that trips up nearly everyone: a bonus bet returns your winnings, not the stake.
 When a normal $100 cash bet at +150 wins, you collect $250 back ($100 stake + $150 profit).
 When a $100 bonus bet at +150 wins, you collect only the $150 profit.
 The bonus stake itself is not returned with your winnings; the book keeps it.